Consult An Experienced Healthcare Professional For Athlete’s Foot Treatment

 Athlete’s foot, also known as tinea pedis, is a common fungal infection that affects the skin of your feet and the space between the toes.
-It occurs in people whose feet are exposed to warm, moist or damp environments such as wearing tight or thick shoes for long hours.
+It occurs in people whose feet are exposed to warm, moist or damp environments, such as wearing tight or thick shoes for long hours.

 Although the symptoms might be mild and complications are rare, it is essential to seek expert medical care to reduce future complications.